 The School contributes to the School Employer Pool under the California Public Employees' Retirement System (CalPERS), a cost-sharing multi-employer public employee retirement system defined benefit pension plan administered by CalPERS.
 Plan information for PERS is not publicly available The plan provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefit provisions are established by state statutes, as legislatively amended, within the Public Employees' Retirement Law.
-According to the most recently available Actuarial Valuation Report for the year ended June 30, 2017, the School Employer Pool total plan assets are \$61 billion, the total pension liability is \$84.9 billion, contributions from all employers totaled \$1.8 billion, and the plan is 72.1% funded.
-The School did not contribute more than 5% of the total contributions to the plan.
+According to the most recently available Actuarial Valuation Report for the year ended June 30, 2017, the School Employer Pool total plan assets are \$60.9 billion, the present value of accumulated plan benefits is \$99.6 billion, contributions from all employers totaled \$1.8 billion, and the plan is 72.1% funded.
+The school did not contribute more than 5% of the total contributions to the plan.